DoxDevOps/bridge/README.md

 ## Why did we write Bridge?

-We manage over ~800 remote hosts running Electronic Medical Record Systems (EMRS) somewhere in Africa!
-We wrote bridge to collect EMRS version data and export them to cloud data repo where it is visualized for stakeholders that don't have access to our local network.
+We manage over ~800 hosts running Electronic Medical Record Systems (EMRS) somewhere in Africa!
+We wrote bridge to collect and export EMRS version data to a cloud data repo.
+This data is then visualized for stakeholders that don't have access to our local network.
 P.S. we got a little bit carried away and started exporting more metrices other than just version details.

 ## How does Bridge work?

 1. We have a database of details of all hosts within our network.
 Thus, ip addresses, hostnames, etc. The data in this database is accessible via a simple REST API.
-2. An exporter get these host details, loops through them and collect relevant data
+2. An exporter gets these host details, loops through them and collect relevant data
 3. This data is then sent to a cloud data repo for visualization

 ## Installation